 1. The design of the collar badges or collar dogs is the same as for the cap badge but measures only three centimetres high and 2.5 centimetres wide.
-As with the cap badge, the collar badges worn by officers and chief warrant officers are made of sterling silver while those for the other ranks are made of brass.
+As with the cap badge, the collar badges worn by officers and Chief Warrant Officers are made of sterling silver while those for the other ranks are made of brass.
+The collar badges will always be worn with a brilliant shine.

-Figure 50 - Regimental Cap Badge and Collar Badges for Non-commissioned Members
+Figure 53 - Regimental Cap Badge and Collar Badges for Non-commissioned Members

-Figure 51 - Regimental Cap Badge and Collar Badges for Officers
+Figure 54 - Regimental Cap Badge and Collar Badges for Officers

-2. Collar badges are worn on the lapels of Canadian Forces service dress jackets and mess dress.
+2. Collar badges are worn on the lapels of Canadian Armed Forces service dress jackets and mess dress.
 In the case of the service dress jacket, the collar badges are worn centred on the stitching of the lapel seam with the seam passing diagonally under the centre of the collar badge.
 The badges are worn on mess dress jackets so that they are centred horizontally on the collar with the top of the badge between 9 and 12.8 centimetres from the point where the shoulder seam meets the edge of the collar.
 In both cases the base of the badges are parallel to the ground when worn.2